isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/publish-content-fragment.md

 1. Create a [content fragment model](https://experienceleague.adobe.com/docs/experience-manager-65/assets/content-fragments/content-fragments-models.html?lang=en) in AEM Assets.
 1. Create a folder where you want to save the content fragments that you create based on the content fragment model.
 For example, stock-content-fragments.
 1. Edit the folder’s properties (for example, stock-content-fragments) and add the path of the folder, which contains the content fragment model in the cloud configuration.
 For example, add `/conf/we-retail` in the cloud configuration.
-This configiration connects all the content fragment models with the folder.
+This configuration connects all the content fragment models with the folder.
  ![add cloud configuration details in the folder properties](images/fragment-folder-cloud-configuration.png){width="650" align="left"}
        *Add the cloud configuration in the folder properties to connect it with the fragment models.*
 1. Select the topic that you want to publish in the Repository View.